StenTechDev/D2M-Dating-Website/README.md

-# Date to Marry Dating Website
+# Date 2 Marry Dating Website
 This is a Dating sites that focuses on singles that wish to date with the intention of marriage.

-To view this website, visit: http://stentechdev.com/D2M-Dating-Website/
+To view this website, visit: https://stentechdev-d2m.netlify.app